 Don’t get stuck with expensive home repairs or renovations; by taking preventative measures you should be able to protect your home from the most common types of timber decay.

 At Garratt’s Damp and Timber, we have worked with countless home and business owners to address deep-seated damp related issues.
 Whatever your problems, we can leverage our experience and knowledge to find the best and most suitable solution for you.
-If you think that you may have a problem with damp and timber decay, contact our team on 0208 535 7536 and organise a free survey today.
+If you think that you may have a problem with damp and timber decay, contact our team on 0208 535 7536 and organise a survey today.